GoodnessInc/contentful-shopify-sync/README.md

   --cma-access-token=abc123
 ```

+Run `yarn contentful-shopify-sync products --help` to see additional options.

 ### Actions

 The expected use case is to call this from a GitHub action on some schedule to keep your Contentful Space up to date to new Products that have been added to Shopify.